Phr0stByte/nixOS_config/README.md

 ## Wallpaper repository

 You will find all wallpapers used in the screenshots (and more).
-They have been collected from around the web, so as much as I would like to give credit to the creators, I can't even remember wher I have downloaded most of them from.
+They have been collected from around the web, so as much as I would like to give credit to the creators, I can't even remember where I have downloaded most of them from.